Debby Boone: 2005–present

 Once her children were grown, Boone revived her recording career in 2005 with the release of Reflections Of Rosemary.
 The CD, a fond tribute to her mother-in-law Rosemary Clooney, features songs performed by Clooney as well as other songs not thus associated, but which Boone felt showed Clooney as the person she and her family knew and loved.
 Boone toured extensively for the album, including several nights at New York's famed cabaret Feinstein's, where Clooney had often performed.
 In 2011, Boone released an album—and subsequent concert tour—called Swing This!, celebrating the swing music and culture of 1960s Las Vegas.

 In 2012, Boone's profile, as well as her most popular hit song, were enhanced when she became the official spokesperson for Lifestyle Lift, a company that provides facial and neck cosmetic procedures.
 She appears in extended TV commercials and hosts a 30-minute infomercial.
 In all promotions, her signature song, "You Light Up My Life", is pervasively featured throughout.
 In the infomercial, Boone is portrayed recording the song, because she indeed re-recorded the 35-year-old song, with full orchestration.
-However, at no time does the singer state that she has personally utilized the company's services.
+However, at no time did the singer state that she had personally utilized the company's services.

 Personal life

 Boone married Gabriel Ferrer on September 1, 1979.
 He is an ordained priest in the Episcopal Church.
-Like Boone, Ferrer is a member of a well-known Hollywood family: he is the son of José Ferrer and Rosemary Clooney, the brother of actors Miguel Ferrer and Rafael Ferrer, the nephew of journalist Nick Clooney and the cousin of actor George Clooney.
-The couple have four children: son Jordan (born July 8, 1980), twin daughters Gabrielle and Dustin (born September 17, 1983), and daughter Tessa (born March 30, 1986), who is an actress.
+Like Boone, Ferrer is a member of a well-known Hollywood family: he is the son of José Ferrer and Rosemary Clooney, a brother of Miguel Ferrer, a nephew of Nick Clooney and a cousin George Clooney.
+The couple have four children, including Tessa.